Log In

 In addition, Nori is such a giftable product.
 It's perfect for things like wedding registries, baby shower registries, back to school, as well as “new year, new you” initiatives.
 From a marketing perspective, we're constantly trying to position the purchase incentive of the moment and how we position the product in that way and demonstrate that it truly is the perfect buy for XY, Z.

-How do you tailor your marketing assets and content to consistently be driving the unique gifting angles of Nori (i.e. registries)?
+How do you tailor your marketing assets to consistently be driving the unique gifting angles of Nori (i.e. registries)?

 Courtney: Part of it is finding the right partners.
 We're partnered with registry sites, Zola, Crate and Barrel, and Williams Sonoma, so consumers know that's where they're going.
 Nori already lives there.